lydiakatsis/tropical_forest_gunshot_classifier/Gunshot classification GUI/README.md

 The gunshot classification model has been bundled up into a simple script that can be used with minimal knowledge of Python programming.

 **Gunshot detection will provide *a lot* of false positives.
 Therefore it is a must to verify the results.
-You will likely find a very small proportion of your results are true gunshots, but this process will substantially reduce the human effort needed to annotate results**
+You will likely find a very small proportion of your results are true gunshots, but this process will substantially reduce the human effort needed to annotate sound files and extract gunshots.**

 ## Gunshot Classification Instructions ##